lnnoKhabi/lnnoKhabi/README.md

 - 👀 I’m interested in problem solving with c# and .Net
 - 🌱 I’m currently learning web development using asp.net
 - 💞️ I’m looking to collaborate on some interesting yet challenging real world problems
-- 📫 You to reach me on LinkedIn

 <!---
 lnnoKhabi/lnnoKhabi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.